Stedinger Crusade: Stedinger settlement

-The Stedinger were the peasant inhabitants of the region between the Weser river and the lower Hunte, opposite Bremen.
-They eventually came to inhabit lands north of the Hunte as well.
+The Stedinger were the peasant inhabitants of the region between the Weser river and the lower Hunte river, opposite the village of Bremen.
+They eventually came to inhabit lands north of the Hunte riveras well.
 This marshy region was first cleared and settled only at the beginning of the twelfth century.
 The name Stedinger (or Stedinge in Latin documents) refers to the people, while the land is Stedingen (or in Latin terra Stedingorum, land of the Stedinger).
 The name derives from the German word Gestade, meaning coast or shore.
 Originally, in the early twelfth century, the Stedinger were known as Hollandi, that is, Hollanders, or simply rustici, farmers.
-When relations with their overlord later soured, they were dismissively referred to as bestie, beasts.
+When relations with their overlords soured, they were dismissively referred to as bestie or beasts.

 Legally most of the Stedinger were subjects of the prince-archbishop of Bremen, the land being administered by his ministerials (serfs of knightly rank).
 Some were subjects of the count of Oldenburg north of the Hunte.
-Already in 1106 they had received privileges from Archbishop Frederick I conferring on them the right to freehold land and to found churches, as well as exempting them from some taxes.
-Collectively, these rights and privileges were known as the ius hollandicum, Hollandic right.
+By 1106 they had received permissions from Archbishop Frederick I conferring on them the right to freehold land and to found churches, as well as exempting them from some taxes.
+Collectively, these rights and privileges were known as the ius hollandicum or Hollandic right.
 By the early thirteenth century, the Stedinger formed a well-defined community called the universitas Stedingorum.

 Stedinger revolt

 The grievances which led to open revolt were that the ius Hollandicum was not being respected.
 Specifically, the Stedinger complained that the archbishop was demanding more in tax than he was owed and that both he and the count intended to convert their freeholds into leases.

 In 1204, the Stedinger north of the Hunte rebelled against the count of Oldenburg, burning two of his castles to the ground.
 Their revolt spread south of the Hunte, where the archbishop's ministerials were driven off.
-The peasants stopped paying taxes and tithes to the archbishop and attacked his castles in 1212, 1213 and 1214.
+The peasants stopped paying taxes and tithes to the archbishop and attacked his castles intermittently from 1212 to 1214.
 When Gerhard II became archbishop in 1219, he immediately set to work restoring his authority in Stedingen.
 Just before Christmas 1229, (Note: Maier places this "probably shortly before Christmas 1229" but after the death of the archbishop's brother.) he excommunicated the Stedingers for their continued refusal to pay taxes and tithes (in the words of the Chronica regia Coloniensis, "for their excesses", pro suis excessibus).

 In December 1229, Gerhard joined forces with his brother, Hermann II of Lippe, and led a small force into Stedingen.
 They were defeated by the peasants on Christmas Day and Hermann was killed.
 In 1232, after 1 September, Gerhard established a house of Cistercian nuns in Lilienthal for the salvation of his brother, who died, so Gerhard said in the foundation charter, "for the liberation of the church of Bremen".